 Rhyme Time: We will play games in which children take turns saying words (both real and silly), thinking of as many rhymes as possible.

-In order to build writing skills, your Prattland preschooler will:
+In order to build writing skills, your child will:

-Daily preschool math activities at Prattland Musical PreSchool include learning numbers, practicing counting, creating and learning shapes, working with calendars, and other foundational math oriented knowledge and skills.
-In addition, playing with puzzles, building toys, blocks, and games helps our preschoolers at Prattland Musical PreSchool practice and build math skills as they count, manipulate objects, and work with different shapes, spaces, and sizes.
+Daily preschool math activities at Prattland Musical Preschool in Lehi include learning numbers, practicing counting, identifying shapes, working with calendars, and other foundational math skills.
+In addition, playing with puzzles, building toys, blocks, and games also helps the preschoolers at Prattland Musical Preschool develop math skills.

 In order to build math skills, your preschooler will:

-Play with Shapes and Patterns: Use blocks, straws, sticks, and other objects to make shapes and create patterns.
+- Use blocks, straws, sticks, and other objects to make shapes and create patterns

-Shape Collages: Make collages or books of objects that are different shapes and colors.
+- Create collages or books of objects that are different shapes and colors

 The Importance of Music